FREQUENTLY ASKED QUESTIONS

 Yes, it is simple to either embed or link to the camera on your current webpage using simple HTML code.
 This code can be found in the Admin area of the interface.

 TrueLook is an entirely web-based application.
 Any modern browser can use TrueLook.

-All our video files, such as time-lapse videos, are in mp4 format, so you will need to make sure your browser of choice supports mp4 videos (almost all browsers do).
+All our video files, such as time-lapse videos, are in mp4 format, so you will need to make sure your browser of choice supports mp4 videos (which almost all browsers do).

-No, outdoor TrueLook cameras require the use of an enclosure which protects them from the elements.
+No, outdoor TrueLook cameras have an enclosure which protects them from the elements.
 A variety of options for the enclosures are available to handle extreme hot, cold, and wet environments.
 Rain, snow, dust, or dirt may accumulate on the camera enclosure and obstruct the view.
 These are usually self-correcting with the weather, but you may want to wipe the enclosure’s lens area if it gets too dirty.

 A Fixed-Position (sometimes shortened to “fixed”) camera is a non-robotic camera that is placed in one position and can only view the same area.
 There is no way to command the camera to look at a different location.
 Users can still digitally zoom in and out.
-See Fixed-Position cameras.
+See Fixed-Position cameras for more information.

 PTZ stands for pan-tilt-zoom.
 This means the camera can be steered in almost any direction up/down/left/right and then zoom with a powerful optical lens.
 The cameras are often called robotic camera because they use motors to steer the camera to the area you wish to view.
-See PTZ cameras.
+See PTZ cameras for more details.

 Also, when moving your camera from one project to another you should always let us know.
 This lets us keep your projects separated in your TrueLook dashboard and ensures that we’re billing you properly.

 TrueLook makes installation incredibly simple; you just mount the camera and plug it in a power supply.
 While no technical expertise is required, we do offer full installation services, if you would like to have someone else manage the process for you.